Politics and Media

-In Turkey major media outlets not only do not/cannot report news free from government pressure, but also find themselves in the position of "the government's mouthpiece."
+In Turkey major media outlets not only do not/can not report news free from government pressure but also find themselves in the position of "the government's mouthpiece."
 President Recep Tayyip Erdoğan monitors both international and national media and journalists very closely; can intervene in media outlets' editorial policies; targets media outlets and journalists, by using their names or not.
 The number of those accused of "insulting the President" under Turkish Penal Code's Article 299 is not known.
 According to Bianet Media Monitoring Report, between September-December 2016, 28 people were in court for Article 299.
 Seven of these were journalists.
 Those who are fighting for media freedom and freedom of expression are opposing the government for not only the file suits opened against journalists and for the jailed journalists, but also for trying and turning the media pro-government.

 Coup Attempt and the "State of Emergency"

 AKP has been receiving intense criticism due to the number of jailed journalists for the last five years.
-International and national journalism organizations, the EU, European Parliament, the Council of Europe, Organization for Security and Cooperation in Europe (OSCE) and the United Nations have been criticizing the government for jailling journalists; media freedom and freedom of speech violations.
-European Court of Human Rights has convicted Turkey for long detentions of journalists for many times.
+International and national journalism organizations, the EU, European Parliament, the Council of Europe, Organization for Security and Cooperation in Europe (OSCE) and the United Nations have been criticizing the government for jailing journalists; media freedom and freedom of speech violations.
+European Court of Human Rights has convicted Turkey for long detentions of journalists many times.

 As part of the solidarity started to bring attention to the pressure faced by Özgür Gündem daily, 56 "guest editor in chiefs" worked with the daily between 3 May - 7 August 2016.
 The daily was shut down by decrees declared under the state of emergency, however out of the 56 guest editors 50 faced investigation.
 36 of these investigations turned into cases and the editors are being on trial based on claims of "terror propaganda."